Training with Pseudo-Code for Instruction Following: Abstract

 \section{Abstract}

-Despite the rapid progress in the capabilities of Large Language Models (LLMs), they continue to have difficulty following relatively simple, unambiguous instructions, especially when compositions are involved.
-In this paper, we take inspiration from recent work that suggests that models may follow instructions better when they are expressed in pseudo-code ~\citep{mishra-etal-2023-prompting,puerto-etal-2024-code}.
-However, writing pseudo-code programs can be tedious and using few-shot demonstrations to craft code representations for use in inference can be unnatural for non-expert users of LLMs.
-To overcome these limitations, we propose fine-tuning LLMs with instruction-tuning data that additionally includes instructions re-expressed in pseudo-code along with the final response.
-We evaluate models trained using our method on $11$ publicly available benchmarks comprising of tasks related to instruction-following, mathematics, and common-sense reasoning.
-We conduct rigorous experiments with $5$ different models and find that not only do models follow instructions better when trained with pseudo-code, they also retain their capabilities on the other tasks related to mathematical and common sense reasoning.
-Specifically, we observe a relative gain of $3$--$19$\% on instruction-following benchmark, and an average gain of upto 14\% across all tasks.
+Despite rapid advances in the capabilities of Large Language Models (LLMs), they continue to struggle with following relatively simple and unambiguous instructions, particularly when compositional structure is involved.
+Recent work suggests that models may follow instructions more effectively when they are expressed in pseudo-code rather than natural language~\citep{mishra-etal-2023-prompting, puerto-etal-2024-code}.
+However, writing pseudo-code programs can be tedious, and relying on few-shot demonstrations or inference-time code prompting is often unnatural for non-expert users of LLMs.
+To overcome these limitations, we propose a training-time approach that fine-tunes LLMs using instruction-tuning data augmented with pseudo-code representations of natural-language instructions paired with final responses.
+We evaluate our method on 12 publicly available benchmarks spanning instruction-following, mathematical reasoning, and commonsense reasoning, across six base models.
+Our results show that models trained with pseudo-code follow instructions more reliably, achieving relative gains of 8–21\% on instruction-following benchmarks, while largely preserving—and in some cases improving—performance on mathematical and commonsense reasoning tasks, with an average gain of up to 30\% across all evaluated benchmarks.